 “(The Joe) you are alive & I Gov’na This Place give you the rest of this letter for you to write to our hero & your lone enemy” Gov’na This Place recommended.

 Drinking Books nor (The Joe) is dead.
 These are good things but I attest that the two of ye should resettle your score.
-Here is word form the book drinking master himself.
+Here is word from the book drinking master himself.

 Dear Gov’na Skies